exploitspraise/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 8 for deleting the file /tmp/my first directory/betty
-script 9 for deleting my first directory script 10 for going to previous directory
+script 9 for deleting my first directory script 10 for going to previous directory script 11 for listing all files including hidden ones in current dir and parent of working dir and boot dir in long format